-Establish resident health, energy-efficiency, and sustainability as priorities in the planning process for new initiatives consistent with the BHA's Strategic Sustainability Plan: The BHA issued a Strategic Sustainability Plan in January, 2014 outlining an overall goal to reduce energy and water consumption by 25% by 2020 in addition to several other goals (see http://www.bostonhousing.org/en/Special-Initiatives.aspx).
+Establish resident health, energy-efficiency and sustainability as priorities in the planning process for new initiatives consistent with the BHA's Strategic Sustainability Plan: The BHA issued a Strategic Sustainability Plan in January, 2014 outlining an overall goal to reduce energy and water consumption by 25% by 2020 in addition to several other goals.
 The BHA will continue to track and report on its progress.